benoitryder/simulotter/doc/eurobot.rst

 .. module:: eurobot

-The :mod:`eurobot` module provides default definitions for eurobot rules.
+The :mod:`eurobot` module provides default definitions for Eurobot rules.
 They are redefined by the `eurobot20XX` modules if needed.